rafitur2/Python-Pytest-Selenium-HTML-report-with-multiple-screenshots/README.md

 # Python Pytest HTML report with multiple screenshots
-Using Pytest to generate an HTML report and attach multiple screenshots to the report
+Create test cases by using Pytest to test webpages via selenium and generate a nice HTML report with screenshots